-The terms of this Recommendation should also apply to the Secretary of the board; director or otherwise.
+The terms of this Recommendation should also apply to the Secretary of the board, director or otherwise.

 34. Directors who give up their place before their tenure expires, through resignation or otherwise, should state their reasons in a letter to be sent to all members of the board.
 Irrespective of whether such resignation is filed as a significant event, the motive for the same must be explained in the Annual Corporate Governance Report.
+See section: B.1.5.